andywer/php-easygit/README.md

 Feel free to submit your issues and feature requests.
 You can also participate in the development progress.

 If you want to run the tests, you will need to install the atoum unit test library.
-Just install composer and run `php composer.phar install`:
+Just install composer and run it:

 ```sh
 ./sh/install-composer.sh